VKCOM/nocolor/docs/introducing_colors.md

  * @color allow-db
  */
 ```
-It's not a bug, it's a feature, because colors are something like "tags" that are independent.
+It's not a bug, it's a feature because colors are something like "tags" that are independent.
 The order of `@color` tags matters: when a call chain is converted to a color chain, all colors are appended in this order.

 Note, that you should write many `@color` PHPDoc tags instead of enumerating colors in one tag:
 ```